 Indy 500 vs Formula 1 vs NASCAR: which car is faster?

-NASCAR races have the slowest cars among these three series because of the weight of the vehicles, which usually reach around 3,000 lbs.
+NASCAR races have the slowest cars among these three series simply because of the weight of the vehicles, which stands at around 3,000 lbs.
 These stock cars featuring V-8 engines can reach top speeds of up to 200 mph, and can go from 0 to 60 mph in 3.4. seconds.

 Formula 1 cars are slightly heavier than IndyCar ones, although they look quite similar.
-They weigh roughly 1,600 lbs., which accounts for why their top speed is not quite at the level of of IndyCar’s, the record being 231.4 mph set by Valtteri Bottas in 2016 at the Mexican Grand Prix.
+Weighing in at roughly 1,600 lbs., their top speed is slightly less than that of the IndyCar, with the current the record being 231.4 mph set by Valtteri Bottas in 2016 at the Mexican Grand Prix.

 Yet, there is a fascinating quirk to note about the IndyCar vs the Formula 1.
 Though the IndyCar is faster in a straight line, the F1 car is faster over an entire lap due to its exceptional downforce and cornering speeds.
 To put this in perspective, back in 2019 at the Circuit of America, both cars raced.
 The IndyCar pole time was 1m46.018s with an average speed of 186.349km/h, while the F1′s pole time set by Valtteri Bottas in 2019 was 1m32.029s, averaging 206.374km/h.
 Now you know.